bytecodealliance/component-docs/component-model/src/language-support/rust.md

 bindings::export!(Component with_types_in bindings);
 ```

-While the code above is unlikely to appear in real interfaces, but it shows the more common case of an interface
+The code above is unlikely to appear in real interfaces; however, it shows the more common case of an interface
 including types that are meant to be used *with* the interface in question.

 ## Importing an interface with `cargo component`